YingyouMa/Nematics3D/README.md

 The last interaction mode is right double-click, which opens a live control panel.
 For example, if you right double-click the plotted directors here, two panels appear: one controls the polar grid on which these directors are sampled, and the other controls the visual parameters of the director rods themselves.

 ![Near-defect interaction panels](docs/example/informative/7.png)

+Up to this point, we have already shown how to build a `QFieldObject` from field data, detect and smooth disclination lines, visualize global and local director structures, inspect local line information interactively, and open live control panels for further adjustment.
+This is already enough for the most basic analysis of a 3D nematic field.

+Before moving on to more specific tutorials, we first look at the core objects in the package and how they are related to one another.

+## Core Objects

+Most workflows in this package start from a `QFieldObject`.
+It stores the input field, runs defect detection and line classification, and serves as the main entry point for later visualization and local analysis.

+The rendered scene is managed by a `PlotFigure`, which holds the plotted objects and provides the interactive figure window.
+Plane-based analysis is then represented by `QPlane` or `QPlanePolar`, while each detected defect line is represented by a `DisclinationLine` object together with one or more smoothed versions stored in its `smooths` attribute.